 Extended recuperation from an accident as verified by a physician

 Extended contagious disease within a family as verified by a physician

-Prior school system approved travel for education

-Natural catastrophy or disaster
+Natural catastrophe or disaster

-For any other extenuating circumstances, parents must make a formal appeal in accordance with the due process procedures established.
+For any other extenuating circumstances, parents must make a formal appeal by the due process procedures established.
 (Excuses from parents will not be considered an excused absence).

 Students who are verified as meeting extenuating circumstances and, therefore, are eligible to receive grades shall not receive those grades if they are unable to complete makeup work or pass the course.
-If a child has an excused absence from school, go to your child’s teacher(s) website and get their homework assignment.
+If a child has an excused absence from school, the parent should go to the child’s teacher(s) website and get homework assignment.
 Students have one school day to submit missed work.

-for 100% of the student’s instructional day
+PERFECT ATTENDANCE

+Perfect Attendance for a student requires that a student be attendance for 100% of the student’s instructional day each day of the school year.
+To achieve perfect attendance a student cannot be tardy to class or school, cannot check out early or arrive late.
+Certificates are issued at the end of the school year for that year only and are not cumulative.

 TARDINESS

 The school day begins at 7:35 a.m.
 Students who are not in their seat at 7:35 a.m. are tardy.
 The director or designee will make the final decision regarding excused or unexcused tardiness.
 TARDINESS is defined as being late for school as well as to class once a student arrives at school.
-Students with excessive tardiness will be reported to the attendance office of the Tangipahoa Parish School System.
+Students with excessive tardiness will be reported to Truancy Court of the Tangipahoa Parish School System.

 The consequences for being tardy to school are: